ThemeFinance

 Sub-Saharan Africa

-Comparing regions, the largest recipient of aid to education in 2022 was sub-Saharan Africa (US$4.4 billion), followed by Northern Africa and Western Asia (US$3.5 billion).
+Comparing regions, the largest recipient of aid to education in 2023 was sub-Saharan Africa (US$4.1 billion), followed by Northern Africa and Western Asia (US$2.5 billion).
 In total, around a quarter of donors' aid to basic education is allocated to sub-Saharan Africa, home to 55% of the world's out of school children.
+In terms of regional distribution, there has been a clear shift of aid to education in recent years to sub-Saharan Africa and the Northern Africa and Western Asia.
+These two regions accounted for 39% of direct aid to education in 2010 and 54% in 2023.

 The World Bank is the largest donor to education in sub-Saharan Africa.
 Its support, which fluctuated around US$500 million in the 2000s, more than tripled from US$379 million in 2015 to US$1.1 billion in 2021 and further increased to US$1.9 billion in 2022.
 The increase was particularly significant in basic education, rising from US$490 million in 2021 to US$950 million in 2022.
 The United Kingdom has reduced their direct funding to the region, but this is because it has shifted funds to support the Global Partnership for Education, which focuses on low-income countries and in particular on Sub-Saharan Africa.